My early teenage years were when I discovered my three favourite living film directors- John Waters, William Friedkin and Martin Scorsese.

 The hospital also provides a great locale for Michael to make his own private slaughter ground.
 The shots of him walking (never running) down the dimly lit corridors is very effective indeed (I love the fact that a deleted scene that was shown as part of the TV version of the film shows that the electricity goes out for the building but an emergency generator kicks in that uses only some of the lights.
 Boom!
 Instant moody lighting that is perfect for a horror film).

-In fact, there were a lot of additional footage that didn’t make it into the film but was then seen in the TV version of the film that excised a lot of the violence but padded out the running time with trimmings that didn’t make it into the final movie.
+In fact, there was a lot of additional footage that didn’t make it into the film but was then seen in the TV version of the film that excised a lot of the violence but padded out the running time with trimmings that didn’t make it into the final movie.

 Another great device that is used within this location is the building’s CCTV.
 Not only does Myers look very scary when captured on the monitors looking for Laurie, but he even sees where Laurie is through seeing her on the CCTV screens.
 They help to direct him in the right direction when he’s looking for her.
 Also, the CCTV monitors act as a third eye for the audience.
 One scene shows where Myers is headed, but a moment later it shows a nurse heading in the same direction and possibly to her doom.
 The CCTV has just been utilised as another way of adding suspense and tension to a scene and has just placed the viewer on the edge of his or her seat.

 Halloween 2 also has some perceptive things to say about the media and how corrupt and unscrupulous they are.
 We see a reporter who says to a colleague to get a statement from any witnesses to Myers’ crimes.
-She adds that if they’re underage they will need the parent’s permission.
+She adds that if they’re underage they will need their parent’s permission.
 She also adds that if they can’t get that they should get a statement anyway!
-As a sidenote, there was apparently a deleted scene in which this reporter was murdered by Myers which was maybe Rosenthal’s two fingers up to what he thought of the media.
+As a side note, there was apparently a deleted scene in which this reporter was murdered by Myers which was maybe Rosenthal’s two fingers up to what he thought of the media.

 The film also brilliantly depicts a horrific incident that has nothing to do with Michael Myers.
-A mother and her small son rock up to the hospital as he has bitten into either something that he was given whilst trick or treating which contained a razor blade which we see is still lodged in his mouth with blood pouring out of it.
+A mother and her small son rock up to the hospital as he has bitten into something that he was given whilst trick or treating which contained a razor blade which we see is still lodged in his mouth which has blood pouring out of it.
 The infamous urban myth is made flesh here and also shows that there are enough dangers in the world, with or without Myers.

 Another great aspect of the film is the soundtrack that Carpenter and the great Alan Howarth would compose and perform.
 The score is a major part of why Halloween 2 is wayyy better than it should have been.
 Whilst the music for the first film was primitive, simplistic and utterly brilliant because of it, the soundtrack for Halloween 2 is the same music but with more synth, more layers and with even more of an urgency to it.
 In fact, I remember after I saw the film for the first time, in an issue of Empire magazine around that time (89/90), I saw an article on the Top 50 Soundtracks of All Time.
 They had actually included Halloween 2 and it didn’t surprise me.